KenYu910645/KenYu910645.github.io/_projects/project_pac.md

     When evaluating the depth of a green point in an image, our visual system intuitively utilizes additional information along the same depth axis.
 This capability stems from our understanding of the 3D structure of the scene.
 Features like red dots on this axis can aid in accurately predicting the depth of the green dot.
 </div>

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/project_pac/pac_explain.png" title="example image" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">
-    Our concept revolves around skewing the shape of the convolutional kernel to align with the slope of the depth-axis.
+    Our PAC skewing the shape of the convolutional kernel to align with the slope of the depth-axis.
 This alignment enables the extraction of features along the depth axis.
 We refer to this method as Perspective-Aware Convolution (PAC).
 </div>

-We have developed a technique to skew the kernel shape based on the perspective information of the image.
-A key question we addressed is determining the size of the kernel.
-To this end, we conducted experiments with various dilation rates to evaluate their impact on 3D object detection performance.
+Apart from kernel shape, we also want to find the best kernel size for our network.
+To this end, we conducted experiments with various dilation rates to evaluate their performance in 3D object detection.
 Our findings indicate that dilation rates ranging from three to seven generally yield the best results.
-This experiment is shown below.

 <div class="text-center">
     <div class="col-sm mt-3 mt-md-0">